 Manuals and guidelines for dairy product manufacturers

-Includes manuals and guidelines on dairy heat treatment, pathogen management plan, dairy maintenance compounds, novel technologies, chemical residues and contaminants, risk organism response, and more.
+Manuals, guidelines and forms for managing food safety in dairy.
+Covers dairy heat treatment, pathogen management plan, dairy maintenance compounds, novel technologies, risk organism response, and more.

 Requirements for the assessment of dairy heat treatment equipment and systems have been

 reviewed because of several key drivers: The move of the dairy sector to coverage by the Animal Products Act 1999 which has made some terminology in the Approved Criteria and associated guidance material obsolete.
 The requirements were not clear or easy to comply with.

 Risk organisms are pests and diseases that have not appeared in New Zealand previously or have been eradicated to enable New Zealand to be considered by Office International Des Epizooties OIE (World Organisation for Animal Health) as free

 Safe food is that which does not contain pathogens, toxins or other injurious substance above a level that is likely to endanger consumer health

 The purpose of this document is to describe the MPI process for approving and/or recognising Dairy Maintenance Compounds (DMC).
 The register of approved and recognised DMCs is maintained by MPI and accessible on the MPI food safety website

 The Procedure for Approval or Recognition of Dairy Maintenance Compounds describes the MPI process for approving novel technologies including alternative premises and equipment designs for use on, in or at farm dairies.

 Experience tells us that contamination of manufactured foods typically occurs during the

 manufacture process.
 That is, from the processing environment, or from inadequate process